redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-2.2/index.md

 ![Import cluster details](/assets/images/acm-import-cluster-details.png?style=centered&style=border "Import cluster details")

 You might want to click the pulldown for `Import mode` to see some other modes we could use to import the metal clusters into ACM management.
+I wouldn't recommend clicking one of them - otherwise you have to back up and start again.
 If you have a publicly-accessible cluster endpoint, you can choose to just provide an endpoint and token, or upload a whole `kubeconfig`.
 Because of the network we're dealing with, we can't do that.
 We maybe could have opened a VPN tunnel, but I have deliberately chosen not to do that to simplify this example and show that OEM-imaged model, without requiring additional configuration on our part.

 When your imported cluster definition is good to go, click ![Next](/assets/images/acm-next.png?style=small "Next").
 Once again, on the `Automation` screen, just click ![Next](/assets/images/acm-next.png?style=small "Next").
 On the `Details` screen, click the ![Generate command](/assets/images/acm-generate-command.png?style=small "Generate command").

-If you don't see `No oc or kubectl in PATH`, and you do see the cluster version showing what we expect, then you're good to go as a `cluster-admin` on your bare metal cluster with a valid login and access to the API endpoint.

 Now that the cluster is ready for import, and we have the capability to apply the agent manifests, we have to kick it off from the edge cluster directly - where we have network access to it.
 Click the ![Copy command](/assets/images/acm-copy-command.png?style=small "Copy command") button.
 Back in your terminal where you can run `kubectl` commands against your metal SNO cluster, paste the copied command and wait a little bit for magic to happen.